geotools/geotools/docs/developer/procedures/supported.rst

 * Why Support your Module

-  You do get a couple of benefits from having a supported module:
+  Benefits from having a supported module:

-  * your work is bundled up as part of the GeoTools release process
+  * Module bundled up as part of the GeoTools release process and is available for download
-  * You can have a couple of seconds JUnit test time to verify your module works
+  * Module JUnit test are run time to verify your module works and is not broken by changes
-  * You can create Online-Tests for cruise control to run
+  * You can create Online-Tests for builder server to run

 * Picking up a Module

   If you are interested in picking up an unsupported module (perhaps it was abandoned?) have a look into the section on Module Maintainers - you can volunteer as Module Maintainer if you interested.

+Here is a check-list for module graduation:

 ====== ============================= ==========================================
 Check  Step                          Notes